 It’s no secret that winter is not my favorite season.
 While most of my friends are busy racking up ski days and vertical feet like it’s going out of style, I’m counting down the days until summer returns and wondering if it’s socially acceptable to be a snowbird in my 30s.
 That said, I do like to shred every once in awhile and the social aspect of a snowy getaway to the mountains.

 My perfect ski day would be one run, bloody, one run, lunch, one run, après (and don’t forget the hot tub night cap).
 But being such an expensive hobby, that’s not super feasible.
-Instead, I’ve come up with a few alternate pastimes to get you jazzed about winter in Colorado.
+Instead, I’ve come up with a few alternate pastimes to get you jazzed about winter in Denver.
 If you’re like me and looking for something to do other than heading to Summit every weekend or “Netflix and chill” this hibernation season, read on.

 Holy Hot Springs